-Education records are the records, files, documents and other written materials that contain information directly related to a student and are maintained by a school or a person acting on the school's behalf.1 The information in a student's education record is largely private and can't be disseminated unless the law or a rule authorizes or directs school officials to share the information.
+Education records are the records, files, documents, and other materials that contain information directly related to a student and are maintained by a school or a person acting on the school's behalf.
+The information in a student's education record is largely private and can't be disseminated unless the law or a rule authorizes or directs school officials to share the information.
 A request for access to a student's education record means that someone-a student, the student's parent, someone with the parent's consent, someone for whom a federal exception applies-asks school officials to provide information in the record.
+This information brief discusses the federal and state laws that regulate access to student records.

 Contents Page

+Introduction 2

-Federal Law
+Federal Law 3

-State Law
+State Law 14

-Federal and State Sanctions
+Federal and State Sanctions 18

-This publication can be made available in alternative formats upon request.
-Please call 651-296-6753 (voice); or the Minnesota State Relay Service at 1-800-627-3529 (TTY) for assistance.
-Many House Research Department publications are also available on the Internet at: www.house.leg.state.mn.us/hrd/hrd.htm.
+Copies of this publication may be obtained by calling 651-296-6753.
+This document can be made available in alternative formats for people with disabilities by calling 651-296-6753 or the Minnesota State Relay Service at 711 or 1-800-627-3529 (TTY).
+Many House Research Department publications are also available on the Internet at: www.house.mn/hrd/.